A2Amir/Markov-Localization-and-the-Kidnapped-Vehicle-/README.md

 <p align="right"> <img src="./img/10.jpg" style="right;" alt=" Bayes Rule to determine the right side of Bayes rule" width="600" height="200"> </p>

 To simplify the normalization part, we define the normalizer as Ether.
-Ether is one of the original normalization term and this term is a sum of the product of the observation and the motion model over all possible states,**x<sub>t</sub><sup>i</sup>**.
+Ether is one of the original normalization term and this term is a sum of the product of the observation and the motion model over all possible states **x<sub>t</sub><sup>i</sup>**.
 This also means you only have to define the observation and motion model to estimate the beliefs.

 <p align="right"> <img src="./img/11.jpg" style="right;" alt=" To simplify the normalization part" width="600" height="200"> </p>